 Other causes of TMD can include arthritis, traumatic injury, improper bite, or a malpositioned jawbone.
-To understand the cause of your TMJ disorder, it’s best to consult with a professional, like Dr. Charles Schof of the Mandeville Center for Dental Excellence.
+To understand the cause of your TMJ disorder, it’s best to come in for a consultation with Dr. Schof.

 The treatment of TMJ dysfunction depends on the severity of the condition.
 For mild cases of TMJ dysfunction, basic self-care – resting the joint and application of heating or ice packs – can help the muscles relax and recover.

 Other treatment options include mouth guards in cases of bruxism, or an oral appliance designed to relax the jaw muscles and improve bite alignment.
 In severe cases, surgery may be required to re-make the bite entirely, though this is quite rare.